\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 About Elemental Mercury – Nickel – Palladium – Gold – Dental Poisoning

-This page is a short overview of the metal toxins that were found to be of extremely high toxicity values causing chronic dental ingestion over 7 years, with symptoms experienced similar to Parkinson’s Disease, MS, Alzheimer’s and more.
+This page is a short overview of the 3 metal toxins that were found to be of the highest toxicity values when tested, having already caused chronic dental ingestion over the previous 7 years, with symptoms experienced similar to Parkinson’s Disease, MS, Alzheimer’s and more.

 Mercury (Hg) has been recognised as a toxic metal since prehistoric times, one of the most deadly heavy metals on the planet and toxic to man.